General Introduction

 Multiple tasks can be executed in parallel:

-def starter(context: Context) -> TaskOutput.
+def starter(context: Context) -> TaskOutput:

 return TaskOutput(output="started", next_tasks=[NextTask("slow_task1"), NextTask("slow_task2")])

-def slow_task1(context: Context) -> TaskOutput.
+def slow_task1(context: Context) -> TaskOutput:

 time.sleep(1)